NASA-AMMOS/3DTilesRendererJS/README.md

 // Fired when tile content begins downloading.
 { type: 'tile-download-start', tile: Object }

-// Fired when a tile content or the root tile set fails to load.
+// Fired when a tile content or the root tileset fails to load.
 { type: 'load-error', tile: Object | null, error: Error, url: string | URL }

-// Fired when a camera is added to be accounted for when traversing the tile set.
+// Fired when a camera is added to be accounted for when traversing the tileset.
 { type: 'add-camera', camera: Camera }

-// Fired when a camera is removed from being accounted for when traversing the tile set.
+// Fired when a camera is removed from being accounted for when traversing the tileset.
 { type: 'delete-camera', camera: Camera }

 // Fired when the resolution being rendered to is changed for any tracked camera.